Mike Richards (ice hockey): Los Angeles Kings (2011–2015)

-On June 13, 2014, Richards became a Stanley Cup champion for the second time when the Kings defeated the New York Rangers 3–2 in double overtime in Game 5.
+On April 30, 2014, Richards, along with his teammate Jeff Carter, became the first players to play on two teams that came back from a 3–0 deficit to win a playoff series in seven games when the Kings defeated the Sharks 5–1 in game 7 of their first-round playoff series.
+Both had been on the Flyers in 2010 when they came back against the Bruins.
+On June 13, 2014, Richards became a Stanley Cup champion for the second time when the Kings defeated the New York Rangers 3–2 in double overtime in game 5 of the 2014 Stanley Cup Finals.

 On January 26, 2015, Richards was placed on waivers by the Kings.
 The next day, on January 27, Richards cleared waivers and joined the Kings' AHL affiliate, the Manchester Monarchs, and after tallying 14 points in 16 games with the Monarchs, he was recalled by the Kings on March 22.

 On June 29, 2015, Kings general manager Dean Lombardi announced that the club had terminated Richards' contract, which had five years remaining, for "a material breach of his Standard Player's Contract."
 The termination resulted from an incident at the US-Canada border in which Royal Canadian Mounted Police arrested Richards for possession of oxycodone, a controlled substance, without a prescription.
-Richards' 12-year, $69-million contract, which he had signed in 2008 while captain of the Philadelphia Flyers, had $22 million remaining on it when it was terminated.
+Richards' 12-year, $69-million contract, which he had signed in 2008 while as captain of the Philadelphia Flyers, had $22 million remaining on it when it was terminated.
 On August 10, it was announced that the National Hockey League Players' Association (NHLPA) had filed a grievance on behalf of Richards to contest the termination.
 On October 9, 2015, the Kings announced a settlement with Richards, thus making him a free agent.
+On February 24, 2016, the drug charges against Richards were stayed by a Manitoba court.

-Washington Capitals
+Washington Capitals (2015–2016)

 On January 6, 2016, the Washington Capitals and Richards announced they had agreed to a one-year contract worth US$1 million.
 This came after Richards was cleared by the league to sign an NHL contract.